 Solution: Students with a C average or below are required to attend individualized tutoring to position them for college.
 Approximately one-third of our students receive volunteer tutoring.
 For the roughly 15% of its kids with diverse learning needs (same as the general population), we hire special education teachers at a below market rate.

 Impact: Tutoring helps students earn college-ready grades, arming them with the tools and learning strategies they need to succeed.

 Solution: We actively recruit volunteer mentors who dedicate their time to one of our students.
 Every student spends at least five hours a month with his/her designated Big Sibling.
 Time together emphasizes new experiences, socialization, and confidence.

 Impact: In partnership with parents, Big Sibling mentors expose their Little Siblings to new possibilities and our students build self-confidence and curiosity as they pave their ways to a brighter future.

 Solution: To combat summer learning loss and increase the academic abilities of our students, we provide a month-long, full-day, intensive Summer Academic Program.

 Impact: Horizons for Youth students are posting academic gains through our innovative Summer Academic Program.
-In fact, during the 2016 Summer Academic Program, 89% of our students improved or maintained their math level, and 87% improved or maintained their reading comprehension.
+In fact, during the 2018 Summer Academic Program, 76% of our students improved or maintained their reading comprehension.
 This intervention ensures that our students begin the next school year well-prepared.